bigsky77/dreary-dwarf/src/content/post/sumcheck_queen.md

 H := \sum_{x_1 \in \{0,1\}} \sum_{x_2 \in \{0,1\}}... \sum_{x_n \in \{0,1\}} f(x_1, x_2,...,x_n)
 $$

-Or in other words that the sum of evaluations to a multilinear polynomial over some boolian inputs is equal to what it claims.
+Or in other words that the sum of evaluations to a multilinear polynomial over some boolian inputs is equal to what is claimed.

+### Protocol:

+#### Setup:

-To see why this is useful let's look at an extremely simple function.
+Let's start with an extremely simple function.

 $$
 \phi(x_1, x_2, x_3) = x_1 \ AND \ (x_2 \ OR \ x_3)
 $$

 Say we want to compute the number of boolian inputs which result in a true output, without running all the computation ourselves.
 We can do this by running a structured Interactive Oracle Proof (IOP), between a prover and a verifier.
+The function above arithmitizes to the following formula.

 $$
 f(x_1, x_2, x_3) = x_1 \cdot (x_2 + x_3) - (x_2 \cdot x_3)